seattle-javascript-401d7/directives_intro/timforman/README.md

 4. When gulp has completed type 'node server.js'.
 5. Open a browser and enter 'localhost:5000' in the address bar.
 6. You should be able to enter a new todo or edit an existing todo.
+7. Use the 'Done' checkbox to keep track of your todos (transcluded element).
-7. Clicking on the 'Completed' button will remove the item from the list.
+7. Clicking on the 'Remove Todo' button will remove the item from the list.